 Characteristics of variant angina (Prinzmetal's angina)

-Prinzmetal's angina is rare — only about 2 percent of angina cases are Prinzmetal's angina.
+Prinzmetal's angina is uncommon — only about 2 percent of angina cases are Prinzmetal's angina.
 This type of angina is caused by a spasm in your heart's arteries that temporarily reduces blood flow.

 Angina in women